Marijuana taxes are levied on legal purchases of marijuana.

 Colorado’s revenue is dedicated to education programs.

 Illinois's revenue first pays for administrative costs associated with marijuana legalization.
-Any remaining revenue is then divided among the general fund, programs that supporting criminal justice reform efforts, substance abuse programs, and local government transfers.
+Any remaining revenue is then divided among the general fund, programs supporting criminal justice reform efforts, substance abuse programs, and local government transfers.

 Massachusetts distributes its revenue to various public safety programs.